evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_Pro_Performance/_index.md

 ## Exterior

-The Volkswagen ID.4 Pro Performance, with dimensions of 4582 mm in length, 1865 mm in width, and 1637 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV You can choose between 10 different paint colors when ordering this model.
+The Volkswagen ID.4 Pro Performance, with dimensions of 4582 mm in length, 1865 mm in width, and 1637 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV The Volkswagen ID.4 Pro Performance is available in a total of 10 paint colors, including both solid and metallic options.
 Additionally, you can choose between 3 wheels with sizes from 19 to 21 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).